Manual grinders have always been kind of slow compared to their electrical counterparts.

 - The standard Jx has the reverse-order adjustment dial (though it might change with future upgrades).

-The standard Jx, however, is 2-3 times cheaper compared to many rivals, such as the Comandante and Helor 101, while running circles around them in some areas.
+However, The standard Jx is 2-3 times cheaper than many rivals, such as the Comandante and Helor 101, while running circles around them in some areas.
 At the current price, it’s just a no-brainer.
 Frankly, I think it’s almost too cheap.

 Jx Pro or standard Jx?